actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 Congrats!
 You have just learned how to make your Pods accessible, from outside and inside the cluster.

 Because Pods are ephemeral, they should never be accessed directly through their IP.
 But rather, they should be accessed through a Service object.

+There are different type of Services.
+We have created a NodePort and accompanied that with an Ingress.

+An Ingress forwards (or terminates) incoming requests to services based on these rules.
+In our case, we didn't set any rules so it forwards all traffic to our Ingress' IP to the mapped Service.

 Until now, we have only targeted one single pod with our Service object.